LackOfMorals/lackofmorals.github.io/_posts/2025-02-25-graphql-aura-v7-library.md

 }
 ```

-The GraphQL for Neo4j AuraDB will be launched using the v7 library ( the beta of that service is using an early release of v7 ) and it would be nice if there was a quick way to generate a v7 schema.
+You can expect a full set of documentation when the v7 Libary is launched.
+Using the GraphQL Introspector with the Neo4j Database that you will be using with GraphQL is the easiest way to generate the schema.
+Additionally, the GraphQL for Neo4j AuraDB Beta uses the v7 library and the same schema can be used with that.

-Which is possible by making a simple change to the GraphQL introspector tool
+Which is possible by making a simple change to the GraphQL introspector tool.
+Lets see hows that done

+BTW , if you can't be bothered to read on, then jump over to [https://github.com/LackOfMorals/my-graphql-introspector](https://github.com/LackOfMorals/my-graphql-introspector) and use one I built earlier.

 ## GraphQL introspector